SakchicaSahu/Airline_Ticket_Sales_Prediction_using_Time_Series_Forecasting/README.md

 ### Conclusion-

 1. Analyzed the given data to check for stationarity & decomposed it to get level, trend, seasonality, and residue
-2. Performed ADF test for stationarity & used ARIMA, SARIMA, Prophet and XGBoosT to predict future sales
+2. Performed ADF test for stationarity & used ARIMA, SARIMA and Prophet to predict future sales
 3. Achieved best accuracy of 19.23% MAPE in SARIMA & 14.27% MAPE by implementing the Prophet model

 **Submitted by-**